rackerlabs/rackspace-how-to/content/rackspace-email/diagnose-and-secure-a-compromised-mailbox.md

     - [View and read Rackspace Email headers](/how-to/view-and-read-rackspace-email-headers) will help you identify the return-path and originating IP of the malicious email.

-5. Educate your users on risk factors and symptoms of a compromised mailbox.
+5. Educate your users on the risk factors and symptoms of a compromised mailbox.
+Email attacks are a constant threat which users and admins should be prepared for at all times.